bojome/TournamentSoftwareLiveScore/README.md

 ==============
 TournamentSoftware is the standard platform for managing badminton tournaments and publishing the results.
 One mayor feature is the capability to provide an unrivaled livescore.
 Nevertheless one problem is, that the livescore doesn't support mobile devices at all.

-This simple PHP/jQuery code collection enables you to display the current livescore for a given tournament-id as plane html on any device.
+This simple PHP/jQuery code enables you to display the current livescore for a given tournament-id as plane html on any device.

 Requirements
 ------------